TylerTemp/SaintsField/README.md

 **2.1.9**

 1.  `RichLabel`, `AboveRichLabel`, `BelowRichLabel`, `OverlayRichLabel`, `PostFieldRichLabel` now can receive the value and/or the index (if it's in a list/array) in the callback function.
+2. IMGUI: fix incorrect height on first time rendering.
+3.  `OnChanged` now can receive the changed value in the callback.
+4. Fix string value incorrect truly check for `ValudateInput` and `InfoBox`
+5.  `InfoBox` now will disappear if the callback function returns null as content.
+6. Fix `InfoBox` gives error instead of display nothing when the content is null.

 See [the full change log](https://github.com/TylerTemp/SaintsField/blob/master/CHANGELOG.md).